 #2.
 Ask yourself, am I lonely or am I depressed?
 Many people with depression suffer from loneliness and find it difficult to make new friends because they tend to isolate themselves and have low self-esteem.
 If you think you may be suffering from depression, seek help.
 If you’re not sure if you’re depressed, here’s a handy quiz to help you determine if you’re depressed.

 #6.
 Look for friends in your own neighborhood.
-Nextdoor.com is another great resource for finding friends.
+Nextdoor.com is another great resource to make friends after 50.
 Join the one for your neighborhood and then create a post saying you’re looking for women in the area who also like to try out new restaurants, form a walking group or book club, etc. You may find a few friends within walking distance!

 #9.
 Find a Walking Group.
 A walking group is a great way to make new friends because you’re walking and talking with the rest of the group the whole time.
 Search on Meetup or Nextdoor or simply google “Walking Group Near Me” for a list of groups to join.

 #10.
 If you belong to a church, join a small study group.
 If you belong to a church, but only show up for services, join a bible study or other type of small group.
-Many lifelong friendships are forged in these groups.
+Many lifelong friendships begin in these groups.

 #11.
 Check out your town’s parks and recreation department.
 Many towns have activity centers that offer programs and classes and even sports leagues.
 Sign up for something that interests you and you’ll automatically have something in common with the people you meet there.